Drug Rehabilitation – Treatment Programs, Centers & Costs

 Clinical centres employ a medical approach to drug addiction treatment and will prescribe medications under the supervision of a psychiatrist.
 These centres tend more towards a clinic or hospital-style setting, often with security staff on-site and strict attendance requirements for each program component.

 Holistic treatment centres take an integrative mind/body/spirit approach to treatment and will offer program components that repair and grow the client’s awareness of a wide array of activities and interactions that become part of their new life beyond therapy.
 Holistic, in-patient drug rehabilitation centres will administer and handle client’s medication, but will not prescribe medication.
-Holistic rehab centres generally have a range of qualified health professionals on call such as GP’s, psychiatrists, osteopaths, kinesiologists, chiropractors, acupuncturists, pathologists, radiologists, art therapists etc.
+Holistic rehab centres generally have a range of qualified health professionals on call such as GP’s, psychologists, osteopaths, kinesiologists, chiropractors, acupuncturists, pathologists, radiologists, art therapists etc.

 ACCOMMODATION